openweb3-foundation/privacy-policy/readme.md

-HTML `privacy-policy` custom element and its children, to display privacy policies.
+html `privacy-policy` custom element and its children, to display privacy policies.

 # Development